du4493/R-kata/README.md

-columns in input.txt should contain numeric vectors. after running, output.txt will contain the vectors from input.txt, with the requested labels appended.
+Columns in input.txt should contain numeric vectors.
+After running, output.txt will contain the vectors from input.txt, with the requested labels appended.